 The bachelor’s degree in Medicine is specially designed to train highly qualified professionals who will be able to practise to an excellent standard in different health and medical fields ranging from primary care through hospital medicine and health management to biomedical research.

-The bachelor’s degree is offered jointly with the Autonomous University of Barcelona (UAB) in a multidisciplinary biohealth environment at the Mar Health Park, a unique area with leading health facilities including the Hospital del Mar and the Barcelona Biomedical Research Park (PRBB).
+The bachelor’s degree is offered in a multidisciplinary biohealth environment at the Mar Health Park, a unique area with leading health facilities including the Hospital del Mar and the Barcelona Biomedical Research Park (PRBB).

 The programme is structured according to the following four major areas: